Kotlin/dataframe/docs/StardustDocs/topics/createDataFrame.md

 <!---END-->

 Scans object properties using reflection and creates a [ValueColumn](DataColumn.md#valuecolumn) for every property.
-Scope of properties for scanning is defined at compile-time by formal types of objects in [`Iterable`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-iterable/), so properties of implementation classes will not be scanned.
+The scope of properties for scanning is defined at compile-time by the formal types of the objects in the [`Iterable`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-iterable/), so the properties of implementation classes will not be scanned.

-Specify `depth` parameter to perform deep object graph traversal and convert nested objects into [ColumnGroups](DataColumn.md#columngroup) and [FrameColumns](DataColumn.md#framecolumn):
+Specify the `depth` parameter to perform deep object graph traversal and convert nested objects into [ColumnGroups](DataColumn.md#columngroup) and [FrameColumns](DataColumn.md#framecolumn):

 <!---FUN readDataFrameFromDeepObject-->